Collateralized debt obligation: Beginnings

-In 1970, the US government-backed mortgage guarantor Ginnie Mae created the first MBS (mortgage-backed security), based on FHA and VA mortgages.
+In 1970, the US government-backed mortgage guarantor Ginnie Mae created the first mortgage-backed security (MBS), based on FHA and VA mortgages.
 It guaranteed these MBSs.
 This would be the precursor to CDOs that would be created two decades later.
 In 1971, Freddie Mac issued its first Mortgage Participation Certificate.
-This was the first mortgage-backed security made of ordinary mortgages.
+This was the first MBS made of ordinary mortgages.
 All through the 1970s, private companies began mortgage asset securitization by creating private mortgage pools.

-In 1974, the Equal Credit Opportunity Act in the United States imposed heavy sanctions for financial institutions found guilty of discrimination on the basis of race, color, religion, national origin, sex, marital status, or age This led to a more open policy of giving loans (sometimes subprime) by banks, guaranteed in most cases by Fannie Mae and Freddie Mac.
+In 1974, the Equal Credit Opportunity Act in the United States imposed heavy sanctions for financial institutions found guilty of discrimination on the basis of race, color, religion, national origin, sex, marital status, or age.
+This led to a more open policy of giving loans (sometimes subprime) by banks, guaranteed in most cases by Fannie Mae and Freddie Mac.
 In 1977, the Community Reinvestment Act was enacted to address historical discrimination in lending, such as 'redlining'.
 The Act encouraged commercial banks and savings associations (Savings and loan banks) to meet the needs of borrowers in all segments of their communities, including low- and moderate-income neighborhoods (who might earlier have been thought of as too risky for home loans).

-In 1977, the investment bank Salomon Brothers created a "private label" MBS (mortgage backed security)—one that did not involve government-sponsored enterprise (GSE) mortgages.
+In 1977, the investment bank Salomon Brothers created a "private label" MBS - one that did not involve government-sponsored enterprise (GSE) mortgages.
 However, it failed in the marketplace.
 Subsequently, Lewis Ranieri (Salomon) and Larry Fink (First Boston) invented the idea of securitization; different mortgages were pooled together and this pool was then sliced into tranches, each of which was then sold separately to different investors.
 Many of these tranches were in turn bundled together, earning them the name CDO (Collateralized debt obligation).

 The first CDOs to be issued by a private bank were seen in 1987 by the bankers at the now-defunct Drexel Burnham Lambert Inc. for the also now-defunct Imperial Savings Association.
 During the 1990s the collateral of CDOs was generally corporate and emerging market bonds and bank loans.
 After 1998 "multi-sector" CDOs were developed by Prudential Securities, but CDOs remained fairly obscure until after 2000.
 In 2002 and 2003 CDOs had a setback when rating agencies "were forced to downgrade hundreds" of the securities, but sales of CDOs grew—from $69 billion in 2000 to around $500 billion in 2006.
 From 2004 through 2007, $1.4 trillion worth of CDOs were issued.

 Early CDOs were diversified, and might include everything from aircraft lease-equipment debt, manufactured housing loans, to student loans and credit card debt.
 The diversification of borrowers in these "multisector CDOs" was a selling point, as it meant that if there was a downturn in one industry like aircraft manufacturing and their loans defaulted, other industries like manufactured housing might be unaffected.
 Another selling point was that CDOs offered returns that were sometimes 2–3 percentage points higher than corporate bonds with the same credit rating.